-- Isolation from other habitats
+- · Isolation from other habitats

 - Invasive non-native species, in particular Rhododendron and Laurel which create dense shade and prevent understory species and new young trees from growing

 - Lack of management

-- Degradation by human activities such as dumping, fires and recreational pressures
+- · Degradation by human activities such as dumping, fires and recreational pressures

 - Deer browsing and grey squirrel damage

 - Inappropriate management e.g., hedge cutting

-- Removal of deadwood
+- · Removal of deadwood

 - Development, particularly for veteran trees and orchards

 - Pollution

 Wet woodland is assessed as moderately sensitive to climate change, while deciduous woodland, wood pasture, orchards and hedgerows have a low sensitivity.
 Woodlands are likely to be most threatened by more frequent and severe droughts.
 Pests and diseases may be more frequent as stressed trees are more susceptible, and pest insects are likely to benefit from climate change.
-Grey squirrel and deer are also likely to benefit from climate change pressure and reduce natural regeneration.
+Grey squirrel and deer are also likely to benefit from climate change which may increase pressure and reduce natural regeneration.
 Wind-throw may be more common if the UK becomes more stormy (Natural England and RSPB, 2019).

-The government has a target to increase tree cover (which includes woodlands and smaller areas of trees) in England from 14.5% in 2023 to 16.5% in 2050 (Natural England and Forestry Commission, 2023).
+The government has a target to increase tree cover (which includes woodlands and smaller areas of trees) in England from 14.5 per cent in 2023 to 16.5 per cent in 2050 (Natural England and Forestry Commission, 2023).
 There are existing grant schemes for woodland creation and tree planting, and new opportunities from Biodiversity Net Gain and carbon markets.
-Agrienvironment schemes provide incentives to landowners for activities such as woodland creation, woodland and hedgerow management and improving tree health (Defra, 2023, A).
+Agri-environment schemes provide incentives to landowners for activities such as woodland creation, woodland and hedgerow management and improving tree health (Defra, 2023, A).

-20. Design and undertake regular surveys of key woodland sites/species to understand trends and feed into annual report (see General Themes target 5)

-21. Enhance, restore or create 25ha woodland habitats, including ancient woodland sites where possible

-22. Enhance, restore or create 5km native hedgerow

-Contributes to objective: (C) (E) (F) (I) (J)

-23. Survey 5ha woodland to propose as Local Wildlife Sites

-Contributes to objective: (B) (D)

-24. Consolidate veteran tree data, identify gaps and undertake targeted surveys to identify veteran trees

-Contributes to objective: (B) (G)

-25. Identify 50 trees with potential to become veterans and improve management

-Contributes to objective: (C)

-26. Plant trees in an open, parkland-style setting at 5 sites

-Contributes to objective: (C) (I)

-27. Install loggeries and bat roosting opportunities at 30 sites with limited deadwood

-Contributes to target: (F)

-28. Make management advice available to woodland and hedgerow landowners

-Contributes to objective: (C) (G) (I) (J)

-29. Raise awareness of woodland biodiversity within annual events and articles (see General Themes target 8)

-30. Review Bracknell Forest Borough Tree Strategy

-Contributes to objective: (H) (I) (J)
+No. Target Objectives 20 Design and undertake regular surveys of key woodland sites/species to understand trends and feed into annual report (see General Themes target 5) Monitor and survey 21 Enhance, restore or create 25ha woodland habitats, including ancient woodland sites where possible Create and restore habitats Climate adaptation 22 Create an action plan of prioritised sites for woodland invasive species removal and take action across at least 10 sites Monitor and surveyDesignate sites 23 Enhance, restore or create 5km native hedgerow Create and restore habitats Raise awareness 24 Create 3 new community orchards Raise awareness 25 Survey 5ha woodland to propose as Local Wildlife Sites Monitor and surveyDesignate sites 26 Consolidate veteran tree data, identify gaps and undertake targeted surveys to identify veteran trees Monitor and surveyRaise awareness 27 Identify 50 trees with potential to become veterans and improve management Create and restore habitats 28 Plant trees in an open, parkland-style setting at 5 sites Create and restore habitats Climate mitigation 29 Include wild-service trees in re-stocking and planting plans for sites in the north of the borough Create and restore habitats Climate mitigation 30 Install loggeries, bat roosting opportunities and dead- hedges at 30 sites with limited deadwood Enhance for wildlife 31 Make management advice available to woodland and hedgerow landowners Create and restore habitats Raise awareness Climate mitigation Climate adaptation 32 Raise awareness of woodland biodiversity within annual events and articles (see General Themes target 8) Raise awareness 33 Review Bracknell Forest Borough Tree Strategy Strategic actionClimate mitigationClimate adaptation

-9 Rivers and Wetlands Habitat Action Plan
+9. Rivers and Wetlands Habitat Action Plan